ripple-unmaintained/ripple-lib-java/README.md

   - Signing / Verification
   - KeyPair creation
   - Android example
-    - Using class loader patch to use predexe Bouncy Castle 1.4.9
+    - Using class loader patch to use predexed Bouncy Castle 1.4.9
       - MUCH faster builds, don't need to dex or merge each time
       - No need to fork a squishy/boingy castle and maintain two crypto providers
   - CLI example